ZopaPublic/ozone-dev-portal/docs/10-index.md

 To access the production environment, you must be a TPP authorised by the FCA or passported into the UK.
 Instructions for accessing our Production APIs are [here](./docs/30-production.md).
 Please email us on openbanking-support@zopa.com when you onboard so we can help with any issues and ensure you are notified about any updates to the API.

-See our [Getting Started](./docs/20-getting-started.md) page for instructions on accessing our sandbox and production APIs
+See our [Getting Started](./docs/20-getting-started.md) page for instructions on accessing our sandbox and production APIs.

-If you require test accounts please contact: openbanking-support@zopa.com